Defense Technology Training

 All students is this course are exposed to OC as a requirement for their instructor training.

 Students who have undergone any type of eye surgery in the past 12-months must notify the Defense Technology Training Academy prior to enrollment in an OC course.
 Typically, patients who have undergone eye surgery require six months to complete recovery.
-In order to provide the greatest safety margin, Defense Technology Training Academy has therefore concluded that any student who has undergone eye surgery is STRONGLY advised to delay participation in theis cals for a full calendar year from the date of surgery.
+In order to provide the greatest safety margin, Defense Technology Training Academy has therefore concluded that any student who has undergone eye surgery is STRONGLY advised to delay participation in this class for a full calendar year from the date of surgery.

 Special Instructions